emmercm/igir/docs/installation.md

 # Installation

+`igir` is supported on :simple-windowsxp: Windows, :simple-apple: macOS, :simple-linux: Linux, and every other operating system that [Node.js](https://nodejs.org) supports.

-A few different installation options are offered for `igir`.
+There are a few different installation options offered for `igir` with varying levels of technical complexity.
+Every option will require some baseline understanding of command-line interfaces (CLIs).

 ## Via Node.js